 |Cook Time||8-12 Minutes|

 - 1 Medium yellow squash cut into thinly sliced rounds about 1/4

 - 1/2 Cup goat cheese

-Place a small cast iron skillet over medium high heat and add leeks and olive oil to the pan.
+- ace a small cast iron skillet over medium high heat and add leeks and olive oil to the pan.
 Next add the yellow squash and saute for 3-6 minutes or until lightly golden on both sides.
 Once golden, slowly add whisked eggs to the pan and give a gentle stir to coat the squash.
 Next add in dollops of goat cheese around the pan followed by the fresh thyme leaves, salt and pepper.

-Let frittata cook for 1-3 minutes without stirring to set the bottom of the eggs.
+- Let frittata cook for 1-3 minutes without stirring to set the bottom of the eggs.
 As the outer edges of the eggs begin to cook and firm up a bit, the center will still look runny.

+- Turn the broiler on to 500 degrees.
 Carefully remove the pan from the stove top and place it into the oven just below the broiler.
 Let broil until the top of the frittata turns golden in color and the eggs are cooked through - about 3-5 minutes.
 Remove from the oven and serve.